arohner/defpage/README.md

 ```

-the defpage macro takes an optional route name, the route path, then the standard arguments and function body. defpage functions always take a single argument, the ring request
+the defpage macro takes an optional route name, the route path, then the standard arguments and function body.
+It defn's a function of one argument, a ring request.

 The route path can also be a vector, to specify which HTTP methods it responds to: